oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

   node.tagName === 'LINK' && node.rel === 'stylesheet'
 ```

-In my codebase it's called from another function, which receives a `NodeList` and calls `isLink` for every provided node, so I had to explicitly cast a `Node` to an `HTMLLinkElement`:
+In my codebase, it's called from another function, which receives a `NodeList` and calls `isLink` for every provided node, so I had to explicitly cast a `Node` to an `HTMLLinkElement`:

 ```typescript
 const isLink = isLink(<HTMLLinkElement>node)
 ```

 These constructions represent [type assertion](https://basarat.gitbooks.io/typescript/docs/types/type-assertion.html), where you tell the compiler "I know better what type you should treat the variable with".
-It can also be written in different syntax, `node as HTMLLinkElement`, so the angle braces don't collide with JSX.
+It can also be written in a different syntax, `node as HTMLLinkElement`, so the angle braces don't collide with JSX.

 ## Configuring Jest to Work with TypeScript Modules

 Finally, after we've translated the code into TypeScript, it's time to take care of the tests.
-I usally use Jest because it includes everything I need: a test runner, an assertion library, mocking helpers etc. And the set-up process is dead simple.
+I usually use Jest because it includes everything I need: a test runner, an assertion library, mocking helpers etc. And the set-up process is dead simple.

 Probably some developers might conclude that since they've started using TypeScript, they should write tests in TS as well.
 I personally disagree with that at least because I cannot come up with any additional value it could possibly bring.
 If you have different observations, please share them in comments to this article.